kedro-org/kedro-community/kedro-training/docs/01_prerequisites.md

 # Training pre-requisites
 This Kedro training materials assume the following pre-requisites for your technical understanding.

-We assume that you understand these technology and won't be teaching how to do any of them.
+We assume that you understand these technologies and we won't be teaching how to do any of them during the training.
 In order to maximise your learning experience from the Kedro training, please review them before the training if you are not familiar with any of them.

 - Intermediate Python knowledge
   - Basic Python